renebarto/baremetal/doc/tutorials/02-setting-up-a-project.md

 72: clear_bss_loop:
 73:     // Store 0 in x1 location for 8 bytes, increment x1 by 8
 74:     str     xzr, [x1], #8
-75:     // Cound down size
+75:     // Count down number of blocks
 76:     sub     w2, w2, #1
 77:     // Loop as loop as the end is not reached
 78:     cbnz    w2, clear_bss_loop